Cooksister | Food, Travel, Photography

 Method

-Heat the butter in a heavy-bottomed pan over high heat.
+Heat the oil in a heavy-bottomed pan over high heat.
 Add the Blinde vinken and brown on all sides.
 Turn down the heat to medium and add the onions and garlic.
 Fry until the onions are translucent and softening, then ad enough beer to cover the base of the pan to approximately 0.5 cm depth.
 Allow the liquid to cook away, then add more beer, stirring the onions and spooning some over the meat.
 Repeat, allowing the fluid to cook away and the onions to caramelise, for about 30-40 minutes or until the meat is done and you have a nice panful of beery caramelized onions.
 Ours were served with boiled new potatoes and courgettes rondes – and a lovely Brussels sunset.

 Ages ago, somewhere at the start of my current frenzy of blogging events that started with NaBloPoMo, the lovely Ilva tagged me for for an event that involved your favourite braising recipe (braise (v): to brown meat and then cook it slowly in a small amount of liquid).
 Well Ilva – this is it!
 Thanks for the tag 🙂